 After building a list of interested participants, the project team worked on prioritizing which resident or business would benefit the most from implementing these LID methods.
 After checking the budget, it was confirmed that it would be feasible to install a LID method on all the sites of each interested participant.

 The following Spring, Juntos members along with Erin Fleckenstein and intern Daniel Salazar installed a total of 10 rain barrels throughout the community The sun was shining and the birds were chirping it couldn’t have been a better day to install Low Impact Development methods throughout Tyrrell County.
 The participants were thrilled to know they were contributing to protecting our coast and keeping our local water quality as clean as possible.

-As a part of the “Juntos Hacemos la Diferencia” or “Together We Make a Difference” collaboration, Daniel Salazar, N.C.
-Coastal Federation’s Northeast office intern invited the local Juntos group to Dare County and introduced them to some new Low Impact Development (LID) methods.
+As a part of the “Juntos Hacemos la Diferencia” or “Together We Make a Difference” collaboration, Daniel Salazar, the Coastal Federation’s northeast office intern invited the local Juntos group to Dare County and introduced them to some new Low Impact Development (LID) methods.

-They began by visiting the northeastern office of the N.C.
-Coastal Federation where they learned about numerous LID techniques, such as rain barrels, cisterns and permeable pavement, as well as how each is used to filter and redirect polluted stormwater runoff before it reaches vital water sources.
+They began by visiting the northeastern office of the Coastal Federation where they learned about numerous LID techniques, such as rain barrels, cisterns, and permeable pavement, as well as how each is used to filter and redirect polluted stormwater runoff before it reaches vital water sources.